rmorenobote/breadth-depth-dilemma/code/readme.md

 This folder contains cc code used to generate data in /figures folder.

-The end of the file name (e.g., ...fig1.cc) indicates for what figure it has been used.
+The file name (e.g., fig1.cc) indicates for what figure it has been used.